Art Therapy Training for Teachers: What to Look For (and What to Avoid)

 Neither is what you are looking for.

 You are a teacher, teaching assistant, SENCO, or pastoral lead.
 You see children every day who cannot find words for what they are carrying.
 You have watched a child who refuses to talk pick up a pencil and draw something that tells you more than a month of conversations.
 You know, instinctively, that there is something in creative work that reaches children differently.
-And you want to know how to use that properly — not as a distraction activity at the end of the day, but as a structured, intentional way to help.
+And you want to know how to use that properly, not as a distraction activity at the end of the day, but as a structured, intentional way to help.

 That course exists.
 But before you find it, you need to understand what you are actually looking for, and why most of what you will encounter online is not it.
+If you want the full breakdown of the terminology, I have covered it separately in what is therapeutic art and how it differs from art therapy.

 The demand for this kind of training has not appeared from nowhere.